 • induction therapy and maintenance therapy in those receiving a stem cell transplant

-• treatment of individuals that aren’t eligible for a stem cell transplant
+• treatment of individuals who aren’t eligible for a stem cell transplant

 • multiple myeloma that’s relapsed or has been resistant to other treatments